Monday, April 11, 2016

 Research at New York University-Stern and University of British Columbia says that it does not when it comes to consumers behaving creatively.
 Their conclusion is that if shoppers have fewer options available—a smaller number of paint options for a decorating project or a smaller number of alternatives for preparing a dinner—creativity increases.
 This was true even though the shoppers don’t feel more creative.

 It operates the other way around, too.
 When consumers feel a need to be creative because they are financially deprived, they tend to seek out scarce goods and then use them in ways that are distinctive, according to findings from other research at New York University.
-It’s an example of what consumer behavior researchers call the “get ready mindset.”
+It’s an example of a get ready mindset.
 When we expect tough going ahead, we prepare ourselves for it by starting to act as if the going is already tough.

 For your profitability: Sell Well: What Really Moves Your Shoppers